 We do not have long-term purchase commitments from our customers; our sales are made on the basis of individual purchase orders.
 Our customers may also cancel or defer purchase orders.
 Our customers' purchase orders may vary significantly from period to period, and it is difficult to forecast future order quantities.
 In addition, changes in our customers' business may adversely affect the quantity of purchase orders that we receive.
 For example, if the merger of CMO, Innolux and TPO results in the discontinuation of a large number of our design-win projects or the discontinuation of those design-win projects with large sales quantities, we could be required to write off a substantial amount of inventory prepared based on forecasts provided by any of these customers.
-In the past, some of our customers have also significantly lowered their capacity utilization rates, reduced or canceled their orders of our products, and requested higher-than-usual price concession from us.
-We cannot assure you that any of our customers will continue to place orders with us in the future at the same level as in prior periods.
+In the past, some of our customers have also significantly lowered their capacity utilization rates, reduced or canceled their orders of our customers will continue to place orders with us in the future at the same level as in prior periods.
 We also cannot assure you that the volume of our customers' orders will be consistent with our expectations when we plan our expenditures.
 Our results of operations and financial condition may thus be materially and adversely affected.